-The first monument that lures with its presence is Portara.
-It is a vast marble gate, the entrance of an ancient temple, and this gate started being built at the 6th-century bc., in honor of god Apollo.
+Love at the first sight upon arrival at the port.
+Portara is a marble gate and used to be the entrance of an ancient temple.
+It started being built at the 6th-century bc., in honor of god Apollo.

 In your first contact with the island of Naxos you must add the small island which is situated in the middle of Naxos’ port and upon it the picturesque small chapel of Virgin Mary of Myrtidiotissa is to be found.
 In the mountain above the city, one can see the white monastery of St. John the Chrysostom and the sculptured church of Saint John the Theologian.

-In close proximity to the port is the Old City, with its narrow picturesque alleys and its special architectural design.
+It is located near the port.
+It has picturesque alleys and special architectural design.
 Enchanting and charming, the city gives off the serenity of a previous era.
-In this place you will find many shops, restaurants, and cafes.
-Visitors, who travel to the island of Naxos, discover more and more monuments that they are magnificent in unrivaled natural landscapes.
+In this place you will find many shops, restaurants and cafes.

 In Giroula area, located at the south of the Sagri village, upon the hummock of a fecund valley, there is the restored temple of Dimitra, one of the most important monuments in Naxos.
 The archaic temple is dated from about 530-520 bc and for its construction white marble was used.
 The temple was consecrated to Goddess Dimitra and her Daughter.

 The Temple of Dionysus lies on a fertile valley, in Livadia area, in a distance of 3 km from the Town.
 This is an ancient sanctuary, of Ιοnic order, and its existence dates back to eth 14th century b.c